Simcenter STAR-CCM+ Modeling hypersonic cases in STAR-CCM+ (Mach >10)

 Details

-Above around mach 8.0, typical supersonic flight envelopes begin to change into hypersonic regimes.
-These are quite different cases to run, and require different best practices for setup and running...
+Above around Mach 8.0, typical supersonic flight envelopes begin to change into hypersonic regimes.
+These cases differ significantly from typical external aerodynamics simulations and therefore require different best practices for setup and running.

-The below practices have seen some good successes with these cases, but it is important to note that these settings and processes may not be necessary or sufficient for all cases involving hypersonic flows..
+The practices and suggestions provided below have been successful, however, it is important to note that these settings and processes may not be necessary or sufficient for all cases involving hypersonic flows.

 Physics

-Staring with a turbulence model can cause divergence in some cases.
+Starting with a turbulence model can cause divergence in some cases.
 In the event that this occurs, running the case inviscid for a good while until convergence is achieved has helped.
-You can then restart with a full turbulent physics setup (if required, sometimes an inviscid solution is sufficient at these speeds).
+The user can then restart with a full turbulent physics setup (if required, sometimes an inviscid solution is sufficient at these speeds).
+Running an inviscid model is straightforward, the user simply needs to select Inviscid for the viscous regime as shown below in Figure 1.

-If turbulence is used, the suggested turbulence models are the K-Omega SST with a1 = 0.355 (there is a 2013 NASA paper on that shows that this is the best a1 coefficient for shock separated flows) and QCR (quadratic) as the constitutive option.
+If turbulence is used, the suggested turbulence model is the K-Omega SST with the coefficient a1 = 0.355 [1] and QCR (quadratic) as the constitutive option.
+Further, k and omega should be explicitly set in the initial conditions and in regions as:

-Grid Sequencing Initialization can be helpful as well, and use the Automatic CFL method for the coupled solver in these cases.
-For difficult cases using the Line Search underrelaxation may also be helpful rather than a constant value.
+Grid Sequencing Initialization (GSI) can be helpful as well.
+In these cases, use the Automatic CFL method for the coupled solver.
+For cases that are challenging to converge, using the Line Search underrelaxation may also be helpful rather than a constant value.
+It is recommended to use a CFL of between 1 and 3 for the grid sequencing.
+For the rest of the settings, leave as defaults.
+GSI selection is accomplished in the properties of the Coupled Implicit Solver as shown below in Figure 3.

 mach.png